cesarvr/file-tools/Readme.md

 # File-tools

-This a set of functions to help with some filesystem and configuration task.
+This a set of functions to help with some necessity task.

   -search: allow you to search files recursively.
   -exists: given an array of paths tell you if at least one exists.